 2019 – 2020 will be the inaugural year for the Finger Lakes Youth Apprenticeship program.
 The RTMA has partnered with MCC and other community members to put a formal program together to offer solutions to the skilled labor shortage.
 This program targets 11th and 12th grade students to enter into a partnership with a company and earn credit towards an apprenticeship while still in High School.
 Click here to learn more…

-Instruction through Tooling University at a discount to the member.
+Instruction through Tooling U-SME at a discount to the member.

 Subsidized MasterCam Training

 This is provided through OptiPro, a certified reseller and training facility for Mastercam, the world’s most popular CAD/CAM Software.
 Training is provided at OptiPro’s state-of-the-art facility from beginner to advanced levels.
 Click here for more information!

 The RTMA provides a Job Fair program in order to assist its members in acquiring qualified skilled employees.